·StorageOwnerAdvisor Team

 Security Is Your Biggest Selling Point

-When tenants choose a storage facility, security is consistently one of their top concerns.
-A 2025 StorageCafe survey of 2,824 respondents found that 17% of tenants cite security measures — such as surveillance cameras, gated access, and on-site staff — as a top factor when selecting a facility (StorageCafe).
-A well-secured facility commands higher rental rates, enjoys lower insurance premiums, and builds the trust that drives word-of-mouth referrals.
+When someone is shopping for a storage unit, security is one of the first things they ask about.
+A 2025 StorageCafe survey of 2,824 renters found that 17% rank security (cameras, gated access, on-site staff) as a top factor in choosing a facility (StorageCafe).
+The payoff for getting it right is real.
+A well-secured facility charges higher rates, pays lower insurance premiums, and earns the kind of referrals that fill units.

-But security isn’t something you set up once and forget.
-The numbers are alarming: a 2024 analysis of U.S. police data shows thefts at storage facilities are up 19% year-over-year (ArcadianAI), and 57% of facilities report multiple break-ins (Janus International).
-At affected facilities, break-ins occur on average every two to three months (Janus International).
+Security isn't a one and done.
+The numbers from the past year aren't pretty.
+A 2024 analysis of U.S. police data shows thefts at storage facilities are up 19% year over year (ArcadianAI), and 57% of facilities report multiple break-ins (Janus International).
+At the facilities that get hit, the average break-in happens every two to three months (Janus International).

 Surveillance Camera Systems

-• Coverage: Ensure cameras cover all entry and exit points, hallways, elevator areas, and the perimeter fence.
-Eliminate blind spots, especially around corners and behind buildings.
+• Coverage: Cameras need to cover every entry and exit, all the hallways, elevator areas, and the perimeter fence.
+Walk the property looking for blind spots, especially around corners and behind buildings.

-• Night vision: Verify that your cameras produce clear footage in low-light a nd nighttime conditions.
-Infrared or starlight cameras are standard now.
+• Night vision: Test your cameras after dark.
+If the footage is grainy or washed out, you have a problem.
+Infrared or starlight cameras are the standard now.

-• Remote access: You should be able to view live and recorded footage from your phone or computer at any time.
+• Remote access: You should be able to pull up live and recorded footage from your phone any time of day.

-• Signage: Post visible signs indicating that the property is under 24/7 video surveillance.
-This alone deters many would-be criminals.
+• Signage: Post clear signs that the property is under 24/7 video surveillance.
+The signs alone scare off plenty of casual criminals.

 Access Control Systems

-• Keypads and gates: Every tenant should have a unique access code.
-Codes should be automatically deactivated when a tenant moves out or becomes delinquent.
+• Keypads and gates: Every tenant gets their own access code.
+Codes should drop the second a tenant moves out or goes delinquent.

 Lighting

-• Perimeter lighting: The entire perimeter of your property should be well-lit after dark, with no shadowed areas where someone could hide.
+• Perimeter lighting: The whole perimeter should be lit after dark, with no shadowed corners for anyone to hide in.

 Alarm and Monitoring Systems

-• Intrusion detection: Install alarms on office doors, supply rooms, and any areas containing sensitive equipment or records.
+• Intrusion detection: Put alarms on the office, supply rooms, and any space with sensitive equipment or records.

-• Fire and environmental alarms: Smoke detectors, heat sensors, and flood detectors protect both your property and your tenants’ belongings.
+• Fire and environmental alarms: Smoke, heat, and flood detectors protect both your buildings and your tenants' stuff.

 Cybersecurity for Smart Systems

-As storage facilities adopt smart locks, IoT sensors, cloud-based management software, and app-based access control, cybersecurity becomes a critical part of your security plan.
-Many facility owners overlook this entirely.
+As facilities pile on smart locks, IoT sensors, cloud-based management software, and app-based access control, cybersecurity moves from "nice to know" to "core part of the job."
+Most owners haven't caught up.

-• Network security: Use a dedicated, encrypted network for your security and management systems — separate from any Wi-Fi you offer tenants or staff.
+• Network separation: Run your security and management systems on their own encrypted network.
+Keep it separate from the Wi-Fi you give tenants or staff.

-• Two-factor authentication: Enable two-factor authentication on your management software, cloud storage, and any system that contains tenant data.
+• Two-factor authentication: Turn it on for your management software, cloud storage, and anything that holds tenant data.

 Insurance Requirements

-• Security discounts: Ask your insurer about premium discounts for security upgrades like cameras, access control, and professional monitoring.
+• Security discounts: Ask your insurer what discounts they offer for cameras, access control, and professional monitoring.
+Most won't volunteer the savings.

-• Tenant insurance: Require or strongly encourage tenants to carry their own storage insurance.
-This protects both them and you.
+• Tenant insurance: Require or strongly push tenants to carry their own storage insurance.
+It protects them and it protects you.

-• Documentation: Keep records of all security equipment, maintenance schedules, and incident reports.
-This documentation supports insurance claims and demonstrates due diligence.
+• Documentation: Keep records of every piece of security equipment, your maintenance schedule, and any incident reports.
+The paperwork is what makes insurance claims go smoothly.

 Physical Security Basics

-• Landscaping: Trim bushes and trees near buildings and fences.
-Overgrown vegetation provides hiding spots and obscures camera views.
+• Landscaping: Keep bushes and trees trimmed back from buildings and fences.
+Overgrown plants give people somewhere to hide and they block your camera views.

-• Lock quality: If you sell or provide locks, offer high-quality disc or cylinder locks that resist cutting and picking.
+• Lock quality: If you sell or supply locks, stock high-quality disc or cylinder locks.
+The cheap ones get cut in seconds.

-• Signage: Post clear signage about security measures, trespassing policies, and emergency contact numbers.
+• Signage: Post clear signs covering your security measures, trespassing policy, and an emergency contact number.

 Put Your Checklist Into Action

-Upgrading your security doesn’t have to happen all at once.
-Many vendors offer financing or subscription-based pricing that spreads the cost over time.
-To compare security and access control vendors side by side, visit the StorageOwnerAdvisor directory where you can browse providers rated by fellow facility owners.
+Upgrading security doesn't have to happen in one weekend.
+A lot of vendors offer financing or subscription pricing that spreads the cost out.
+To compare security and access control vendors side by side, visit the StorageOwnerAdvisor directory where you can browse providers rated by other facility owners.